 If your graphic card is producing 60 fps, then there is no reason to go for a 144Hz monitor.
-Alongside other hardware stats like VRAM, GPU and CPU usage, monitoring the framerate through FPS tool helps you know which component is the bottleneck and which ones require the upgrade.
+Alongside other hardware stats like VRAM, GPU, and CPU usage, monitoring the framerate through the FPS tool helps you know which component is the bottleneck and which ones require the upgrade.

 What’s a Good FPS rate?